yodeee9/Nexa-Port/README.md

 ## Usage

-After deployment, you can interact with Moxie through web browser.
+After deployment, you can interact with Nexa Port through web browser.